 Understanding the baseline

 Release of a comprehensive report that sheds light on current challenges and areas where we need to learn more.

 MFAN will work with the advisory council partners to develop a roadmap for stakeholders that provides a path forward.
 This plan will be shared widely and will include both an immediate response for families with insufficient food to eat, and long-term solutions to ultimately eliminate the need by addressing root causes.

 Complex problems require creative, collaborative, impactful solutions.
 Through an on-going system of assessment and feedback, MFAN will use what we learn to continue to update and improve our efforts.
 This rigor will serve the Texans and the region that will follow… Norfolk, Virginia.

 This type of work requires collaboration.
 MFAN is forming an Advisory Council that will bring together best-in-class leaders and organizations that play a vital role in the health and well-being of military and veteran families.

 If you are interested in joining, please contact

 Learning root causes

-In January 2021, MFAN will launch a comprehensive research effort designed to uncover the underlying causes of food insecurity among military and veteran families in Texas.
+In January 2021, MFAN launched a comprehensive research effort designed to uncover the underlying causes of food insecurity among military and veteran families in Texas.
 We will learn about their journeys and the path that led to food insecurity.

 If you have a story to tell, please contact